kevburnsjr/bloomfilter/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/httpimp/bloomfilter?1)](https://goreportcard.com/report/github.com/httpimp/bloomfilter)
 [![GoDoc](https://godoc.org/github.com/httpimp/bloomfilter?status.svg)](https://godoc.org/github.com/httpimp/bloomfilter)

-The ability to build a bloom filter on the server in Go and evaluate that filter on the client in Javascript can have immense value for comparing application state in distributed single page applications with offline read/write capabilities and large data sets.
+The ability to build a bloom filter on a server in Go and evaluate that filter on a client in Javascript can have immense value for comparing application state in distributed single page applications with offline read/write capabilities and large data sets.